migamic/PixInWav2/README.md

 * Possibility to add noise on the transmitted signal.
 * Support for grayscale images.
 Everything is RGB now.

-### Other changes / bug fixes
+### Other changes
 * The waveform loss function by default uses the L1 distance instead of soft DTW.
 * Tidier output during training.
 It is now easier to follow the progress from the log files.
 * Validation plots are different when using STDCT or STFT (with magnitude, phase or both).
 * Flags for controlling STFT magnitude and phase have changed, to allow for the possibility of having magnitude and phase together.
 * Validation steps are less frequent and shorter (can be controlled through flags).
 Training is ~10x faster by default.
 * Number of training epochs is now a flag.
-* Fix validation data loading, that was using the same images from the training set.
+* Change the way data files are loaded.
+Structure of environment variables is more intuitive.
-* Fix audio preprocessing: remove padding bias and noise.
+* Zero-pad shorter audios randomly on either side.
-* Set the model in training mode during training (used to be in 'eval').
-Remove batch norm since it made the performance worse.
+* Batch norm has been removed from the network.

 ## Repository outline